Daniel-Gamov/Python_fun_litle_games/README.md

 Use your keyboard to pick numbered options during the story.

 ### 💡 What’s Fun About It:
-- Each weapon gives you a different backstory.
+- Each choice gives you a different backstory.
 - The dungeon is full of secrets – it's up to the player to explore.
 - It’s a story-based game, perfect for players who love adventures and imagination.